The Pomodoro Technique

 When you use the Pomodoro technique, you have a clear measurement of your finite time and your efforts, allowing you to reflect and plan your days more accurately and efficiently.
 With practice, you can accurately assess how many pomodoros a task will take and build more consistent work habits.

-The Pomodoro technique is approachable because it is more about consistency than perfection.
-Each session is a fresh start to reevaluate your goals, challenge yourself to focus, and limit distractions.
-You can make the system work for you.
+The Pomodoro technique is approachable because it’s more about consistency than perfection.
+Each session is a fresh start.
+You make the system work for you by:

-Motivate yourself to build on your success by setting a goal to add an extra pomodoro each day.
-Challenge yourself to finish a big task in a set number of pomodoros.
+You can also challenge yourself to finish a big task within a specific number of pomodoros.
 Try setting a goal number of pomodoros for each day without breaking the chain.
 Thinking in tomatoes rather than hours is just more fun.

 While the 25/5 minute work/break intervals are the heart of the Pomodoro Technique, there are a few things you can do to make your pomodoros more effective: